Integral Yoga (Satchidananda): Principles

-The teachings of Integral Yoga are rooted in the system of Yoga formalized by the sage Patanjali in the Yoga Sutras of Patanjali.
+Integral Yoga states that its teachings are rooted in Patanjali's Yoga Sutras.
 Foundational teachings include moral and ethical precepts (yama and niyama), which include non-violence, truthfulness, non-stealing, moderation, non-greed, purity, contentment, self-discipline, spiritual study, and leading a dedicated or selfless life.

 Integral Yoga synthesizes the following six branches of classical Yoga.

-Six branches

 Hatha Yoga combines asanas with pranayama, and deep relaxation.
 A vegetarian diet and abstinence from tobacco, alcohol, and other stimulants are part of this physical component.
 Patanjali stated that asanas should be "steady and comfortable."
 Therefore, Integral Yoga practitioners are encouraged to avoid over-exertion and to take periods of rest and relaxation during their practice, allowing for a more meditative flow.

 A swami leads an Integral Yoga hatha course at the Satchidananda Ashram in Yogaville.

 Raja Yoga is the path of meditation and self-discipline, based on ethical principles.
 Practicing the eight limbs of Yoga described in the Yoga Sutras of Patanjali helps to strengthen and harmonize all aspects of the individual, culminating in Self-realization.
 The Yoga Sutras offer detailed guidance on how to practice.
 In the Integral Yoga tradition, these teachings are seen as tools for transformation.
 Swami Satchidananda encouraged his students to implement them in daily life, explaining that, "The teachings of Raja Yoga are a golden key to unlock all health, happiness, peace, and joy."

 Bhakti Yoga, the practice that focuses on cultivating love and devotion toward God, is derived from the Bhagavad Gita and the Yoga Sutras of Patanjali, which assert that total love and surrender to God would aid the practitioner on the path to enlightenment.
 In the Integral Yoga tradition, Bhakti Yoga is practiced in many ways.
 Common practices include kirtan call-and-response chanting, prayer, puja (worship), and "constant remembrance of the divine".
 The Integral Yogi finds these devotional practices to be external expressions of an internal attitude of surrender, or releasing the ego's selfish wanting.